eclipse-archived/ceylon-ide-eclipse/README.md

 ### Installing from the main update site

-The simplest way to install the Ceyon IDE Eclipse plugin is simply to follow the instructions found here:
+The simplest way to install the Ceylon IDE Eclipse plugin is simply to follow the instructions found here:

 <http://ceylon-lang.org/documentation/1.2/ide/install>